OswaldLabsOpenSource/oswaldlabs.com/content/platform/agastya/compliance.md

 		<div class="row">
 			<div class="col-md-6">
 				<h1>Increase your compliance.</h1>
-				<p class="intro-para">There is no plug-and-play solution to being compliant with the various accessibility regulations around the world, but Agastya increases your compliance with these requirements.</p>
+				<p class="intro-para"><strong>There is no plug-and-play solution to being compliant with the various accessibility regulations around the world</strong>, but Agastya increases your compliance with these requirements by telling you what to fix.</p>
+				<p>Agastya's feature Dai11y adds daily automated accessibility audits for your website.
+A bot visits your website every day and runs an automated accessibility audit.
+This will not catch all accessibility issues, but will help you find important problems like missing alternate text.</p>
 			</div>
 		</div>
 	</div>